2025 Virginia Attorney General election: Campaign

-In October, a month before the election, a 2022 text conversation that Jay Jones had with Republican delegate Carrie Coyner following the death of former delegate Democrat Joe Johnson Jr. was made public by National Review.
+In October, a month before the election, a 2022 text conversation between Jay Jones and Republican delegate Carrie Coyner following the death of former delegate Democrat Joe Johnson Jr. was made public by National Review.
 In the texts, Jones made disparaging remarks toward Republican members of the House, stating, "If those guys die before me I will go to their funerals to piss on their graves."
-Jones then followed up the remark by targeting then-Speaker of the House of Delegates Republican Todd Gilbert, giving a scenario in which Gilbert would be shot twice in the head.
+Jones targeted then-Speaker of the House of Delegates Republican Todd Gilbert, giving a scenario in which Gilbert would be shot twice in the head.
 Jones said, "Three people, two bullets, Gilbert, Hitler, and Pol Pot.
 Gilbert gets two bullets to the head.
 Spoiler: put Gilbert in the crew with the two worst people you know, and he receives both bullets every time."
-Jones would then take his remarks further, targeting Gilbert's children, wishing death upon them, and stating that Gilbert and his wife were "evil" and "breeding little fascists."
+Jones also wished death upon Gilbert's children, and said that Gilbert and his wife were "evil" and "breeding little fascists."

 Jones received bipartisan condemnation for his texts.
-His running mates Abigail Spanberger, the Democratic nominee in the 2025 Virginia gubernatorial election, and Ghazala Hashmi, the Democratic nominee in the 2025 Virginia lieutenant gubernatorial election, both issued statements condemning Jones's comments.
-Spanberger stated that she had spoken with Jones regarding her "disgust".
+His running mates Abigail Spanberger, the Democratic nominee in the 2025 Virginia gubernatorial election, and Ghazala Hashmi, the Democratic nominee in the 2025 Virginia lieutenant gubernatorial election, issued statements condemning Jones's comments.
+Spanberger said that she had spoken with Jones regarding her "disgust".
 Meanwhile, Hashmi stated, "I condemn it at every turn, Jay must take accountability for the pain that his words have caused", along with U.S. Senator Mark Warner writing that Jones's comments are "appalling, unacceptable, and inconsistent with the person [he's] known."
 Virginia Senate Majority Leader Scott Surovell called the texts "a serious lapse in judgment that cannot be defended," while current Virginia House Speaker Don Scott condemned the remarks but stated that "we can't get distracted, because they want us to get distracted by the text message here or something else.
 Stay focused."
 Republicans, including Governor Glenn Youngkin, U.S. House Speaker Mike Johnson, and Vice President JD Vance, called for Jones to withdraw from the race.